suvnshr/developer-search/README.md

 ## Why DevXplore?

 As a developer myself, I had problems finding the right tutorials, learning resources for me.
 Then one day I thought what if a search engine classifies its search into several categories for developers.
+Try it out [here](https://devxplore.herokuapp.com/).

 So I created DevXplore.